UAAP Season 84: Overview

 The women's volleyball tournament also finished its first round of elimination on May 19, 2022, and resumed after a one-week break by starting the second round of elimination.
 The elimination round ended on June 9.
-NU, La Salle, UST and Ateneo were the top 4 teams after the elimination round.
+NU, La Salle, UST, and Ateneo were the top 4 teams after the elimination round.
 NU swept the elimination round with a 14–0 win-loss record and qualified outright for the Finals.
-La Salle, UST and Ateneo qualified to the stepladder semi finals of the tournament.
+La Salle, UST, and Ateneo qualified for the stepladder semi-finals of the tournament.
 Fourth-seeded Ateneo eliminated third-seeded UST in the first phase of the stepladder semis played on June 14, 2022, at SM MOA.
-Ateneo swept UST in 3 sets (3-0).
+Ateneo swept UST in 3 sets (3–0).
 With this win, Ateneo moved up the ladder and played second-seeded La Salle in the second phase of the stepladder semis on June 16, 2022.
 La Salle had a twice-to-beat advantage being the second-seeded team.
-La Salle ended Ateneo's cinderella run in the semifinals with a 3–0 sweep of Ateneo.
+La Salle ended Ateneo's Cinderella run in the semifinals with a 3–0 sweep.
 La Salle moved on to the best-of three series Finals to battle NU for the championship.
 NU won game 1 of the Finals with La Salle at the Mall of Asia Arena on June 18, 2022.

 Rookies of the derailed Season 82 were all eligible for the Rookie of the Year Award in the UAAP Season 84 women's volleyball tournament.
-Season 82 was not counted as a playing year of the player"s 5-year eligibility.
+Season 82 was not counted as a playing year of the player's 5-year eligibility.

 The UAAP provisionally changed its rule on the number of players in the basketball and volleyball rosters due to COVID-19 positive cases.
-Each team submitted a 16-player roster for basketball and 14-player roster for volleyball plus four reserves.
-Any of the four reserves may be elevated to the regular lineup only to replace a player in the regular line-up who is COVID positive and for no other reason, including injury.
-The four reserves did not give up a year of eligibility if they have not been elevated.
+Each team submitted a 16-player roster for basketball and a 14-player roster for volleyball, plus four reserves.
+Any of the four reserves may be elevated to the regular lineup only to replace a player in the regular lineup who is COVID positive and for no other reason, including injury.
+The four reserves did not give up a year of eligibility if they had not been elevated.
 If a reserve is elevated and plays no more than three games, the season is not counted against his years of eligibility.

 UAAP also announced that the league amended one of its player eligibility rules temporarily.
-Players who were 26 years old were allowed to play for their universities provided they did not turn 27 before the May cutoff, were still enrolled and had a playing year left.
+Players who were 26 years old were allowed to play for their universities, provided they did not turn 27 before the May cutoff, were still enrolled, and had a playing year left.
 Previously, the league only allowed players up to the age of 25 to play.
 This rule will be reverted to normal by Season 85.

 The league began Season 85 in September.